 So as a blogger, there’s always a need to relate a bit more personal with your audience on the social media.

-Notwithstanding if you’re representing a corporate brand, then there’s even a thinner line between what should be personal and formal… you’ll want to understand the thin lines really well.
+Notwithstanding if you’re representing a corporate brand, then there’s even a thinner line between what should be personal and formal… you’ll want to understand the thin lines clearly.

-Another thing to involve in your social media strategy is your posting hours.
+As you keep working on doubling your website traffic, another thing you want to involve in your social media strategy is monitoring your posting hours.

 Even when there is no specific time to post on the social media, social media algorithms are super dynamic…